ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

  note that it is different than the color of the numbers

- move the sword so it draws at the end.

  Create variable CURRENT BUTTON.
  When I click button set the variable.
 Make it only draw on CURRENT BUTTON = 1